Maynard Harrison Smith: Medal of Honor action

 In between helping his wounded comrades, Smith also manned the .50 caliber machine guns and fought the raging fire.
 The heat from the fire was so intense that it began to melt the metal in the fuselage, threatening to break the plane in half.

 For nearly 90 minutes, Smith alternated between shooting at attacking fighters, tending to the wounded, and fighting the fire.
 To starve the fire of fuel, he threw burning debris and exploding ammunition through the large holes that the fire had melted in the fuselage.
 After the fire extinguishers were exhausted, Smith finally managed to put the fire out, in part by urinating on it.

 Smith's bomber reached England and landed at the first available airfield, where it broke in half as it touched down.
 It had been hit with more than 3,500 bullets and pieces of shrapnel.
-The three crew members who bailed out were never seen again and were presumed lost at sea, but Smith's efforts undoubtedly saved the lives of the six others aboard his aircraft.
+The three crewmen who bailed out were never seen again and were presumed lost at sea, but Smith's efforts undoubtedly saved the lives of the six others aboard his aircraft.

 Journalist Andy Rooney, at the time a reporter for Stars and Stripes, was at the base where Smith's plane landed and wrote a front-page story about it.
 While reflecting on Smith's award years later on 60 Minutes, Rooney said, "I was proud of my part in that."

 Smith was assigned to KP duty the week that he was awarded the Medal of Honor as punishment for arriving late to a briefing.
 U.S. Secretary of War Henry L. Stimson placed the medal around Smith's neck during a formation.